roaldmh/OpenCS/README.md

 OpenCS
 ======

-An Open source Completion System
+An Open source Completion System made in Meteor.js